skyliquid22/datascience/README.md

 # Data Science Lib
-This repository includes a sample of my work in Quantitative Financial Analysis.
+This repository includes a sample of my recent work in Quantitative Financial Analysis.

 # Installation
 First clone the repository in your desired path.